blackflux/robo-config/README.md

 - `taskDir`: Absolute path to the plugin tasks
 - `reqDir`: Absolute path to the plugin dependency definitions
 - `varDir`: Absolute path to the plugin variable definitions
-- `targetDir`: Absolute path to the target documentation
+- `targetDir`: Absolute path to the target definitions
 - `docDir`: Absolute path to the automatically maintained internal plugin documentation

 The folder structures are as following: